Shopify/javascript/README.md

 ## Project structure

+- [13.1](#13.1) <a name="13.1"></a> Prefer dash-/kebab-case for file names.
+Pascal case is acceptable for naming files that export React components.
+For projects that are transitioning from CoffeeScript to JavaScript, it is also acceptable to use snake case for the file names in order to retain consistency.

-- [13.1](#13.1) <a name="13.1"></a> Most tools, including Babel, ESLint, and Stylelint, allow you to specify your configuration in dotfiles at the root of your project, or as special keys in your `package.json`.
+- [13.2](#13.2) <a name="13.2"></a> Most tools, including Babel, ESLint, and Stylelint, allow you to specify your configuration in dotfiles at the root of your project, or as special keys in your `package.json`.
 Where possible, prefer placing this configuration in `package.json`.
 Where not possible (for example, when providing a custom ESLint configuration for a subdirectory), prefer the JavaScript version of the configuration over the dotfile version.
 Use dotfiles only when you have no other option.

   > Why?
 Placing configuration in package.json means that any developer can see all configuration in a single file, and cleans up the root of a directory.